ello/kinesis-stream-reader/README.md

 - If your processing blocks are idempotent and fast, you can simply do nothing and let the processors re-process old data starting from the `TRIM_HORIZON`.
 - Otherwise, you can manually obtain the `shard_id` value from a `DescribeStream` call and move the value of the last processed sequence number to a new key in Redis.
 You'll need to stop your workers while doing this.
 This will avoid re-processing the same records multiple times.

+### Librato Telemetry
+If you specify the `LIBRATO_USER` and `LIBRATO_TOKEN` environment variables, shard processor stats will be periodically reported to Librato (with the metrics `stream_reader.process_record.duration` and `stream_reader.process_record.latency` and a custom source that identifies the prefix and shard id).
+It is highly recommended that you monitor at least the latency metric to ensure that your processors do not fall so far behind that data is [dropped from the stream](http://docs.aws.amazon.com/streams/latest/dev/kinesis-extended-retention.html) before it can be processed.
+If you monitor that metric, you should also have a "dead man's switch"-type metric that alerts if it stops reporting.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/ello/kinesis-stream-reader.